ETHOS & CULTURAL VALUES

 At Bottisham Village College these values are reinforced regularly and in the following ways:

-The key concepts of democracy and justice, rights and responsibilities and identities and diversity are covered in e.g. the PSHE curriculum and REP. Students are taught about democracy and the democratic process, including respect for the basis on which the law is made and applied in England through Citizenship days.
+The key concepts of democracy and justice, rights and responsibilities and identities and diversity are covered in e.g. the PSHE curriculum and REP. Students are taught about democracy and the democratic process, including respect for the basis on which the law is made and applied in England.
 Students are offered a balanced presentation of opposing views when discussing e.g. political views.
 Students have the opportunity to participate in a debating as an enrichment activity.

 The Rule of Law:

 The importance of Laws whether they be those that govern the school community or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour.
-Students are taught to respect the value and reasons behind the school’s rules and code of conduct as well as the laws that govern and protect us.
-The responsibilities that this involves and the consequences of laws being broken are considered e.g. during collapsed PSHE days and assemblies.
-Visits from authorities such as the Police, Fire Service and road safety team are regular parts of the school calendar and help reinforce this message.
-The key concepts of democracy and justice, rights and responsibilities, identities and diversity are considered during Citizenship days.
+Students, are taught to respect the value and reasons behind the school’s rules and code of conduct as well as the laws that govern and protect us.
+The responsibilities that this involves and the consequences of laws being broken are considered for example in form times and assemblies and in PSHE.

 Within the college, students are actively encouraged to make informed choices, knowing that they are in a safe and supportive environment.
 Students are encouraged to know, understand and exercise their rights and personal freedoms in a responsible way through e.g. our assemblies, E-Safety and PSHE lessons.
 We are inclusive and encourage regular participation in extra-curricular clubs and opportunities for all students, e.g. sport, music, DofE award, all of which enable students to develop their self-knowledge, self-esteem and confidence.
 Effective risk assessments are in place to safeguard and promote students’ welfare.

-Our school ethos promotes respect for others and this is reiterated through our ‘Behaviour for Learning’ policy.
+Our school ethos promotes respect for others and this is reiterated through our ‘Behaviour for Learning’ policy which is based on the key ideas of students being ready, respectful and mindful of each other’s safety.
 Actively promoting fairness and equality for all means challenging students, staff and parents who express opinions contrary to fundamental British values.
-Incidents of concern are recorded, actively followed up and monitored through our PRIDE logging forms.
+Incidents of concern are recorded, actively followed up and monitored through our myconcern system.
 Citizenship education includes a requirement for students to be taught about the UK’s relations in Europe, including the European Union and the wider issues and challenges of global interdependence and responsibility.
 This provides the context for the school to organise and participate in enrichment events such the International Day for Languages.
-The school encourages respect through comparison and celebration of cultural difference through our International Partnerships links with schools e.g. in Sri Lanka and The Netherlands.
-The variety and depth work related to cultural respect and diversity has been endorsed through the reaccreditation of the International School Award.
+The college has achieved the Rainbow Flag Award.

 Tolerance of those of Different Faiths and Beliefs:

 Tolerance and harmony between different cultural traditions is encouraged by enabling students to acquire an appreciation of and respect for their own and other cultures.
 This is achieved at Bottisham Village College through enhancing student understanding of their place in a culturally diverse society and by giving students opportunities to experience such diversity.
-Our International partnerships, assemblies and learning in e.g. REP, English, PSHE and Humanities provide opportunities for discussions and debate that consider prejudices, cultural identity and diversity.
+Our assemblies and learning in e.g. REP, English, PSHE and Humanities provide opportunities for discussions and debate that consider prejudices, cultural identity and diversity.
 The engagement of young people in society and their understanding of what it is to be a citizen is central to creating a diverse but cohesive country.
-Students explore what it means to be British as part of a wider discussion of their identities, and the values associated with them, in citizenship education
+Students explore what it means to be British as part of a wider discussion of their identities, and the values associated with them, in, for example, their Humanities lessons.